prajwalk-sportsbet/KafleSB/README.md

-I am Prajwal, data scientist within Marketing and Customer Data Science team at Sportsbet.
+I am Prajwal, a data scientist within Marketing and Customer Data Science team at Sportsbet.